Welcome to the OHA Resource Library

 Annual Reporting Requirements for Horticultural Societies

-OHA Annual Report for Societies and Society Volunteer Hours are two reports required to be submitted each year before the first of February.
+The OHA Annual Information Report for Societies is required to be submitted each year before the first of February.
 We appreciate all the work that goes into preparing this information as it forms the basis of our OHA annual report and provides insight into the progress of the various societies that make up our 19 districts within the province of Ontario.

 To obtain the Youth Club Annual Activity Report Form please open the Youth section below.

 The OHA does NOT manage or maintain this process.
 For more information about the OMAFRA Annual Return and Grant Application, please visit their Website for more information.